Hark! The divorce lawyers are at the gates of Rideau Hall!

 Just in time for the holidays, the former husband of Rt.
 Hon.
 Space Cowgirl Julie Payette has served the Governor-General with papers at No. 1 Sussex Drive, seeking shared custody and enforced access to the vice-regal heir, Laurier Payette-Flynn.

-The G-G and her ex, Billy Flynn, the onetime Lockheed Martin jet jock and former F-35 pitchman, separated in 2013 and divorced in 2015.
+The G-G and her ex, Billie Flynn, the Lockheed Martin jet jock and F-35 pitchman, separated in 2013 and divorced in 2015.
 Her Intensely Private Excellency last summer applied to have the Maryland divorce proceedings–including reference to a 2011 assault charge against her, which was later dropped–sealed from public view.

 The grunting jackals of the fourth estate (CBC, CTV, The Globe and Minion, Postmedia and The Toronto Star) lawyered up for access to the files, Payette eventually backed down, and everyone went back to sleep.